open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    }

-Then, update the processor to notify the editor to begin animation (timer callbacks) on the canvas as soon as acquisition starts and stop animation as soon as acquisition stops.
+Then, update the processor class to notify the editor to begin animation on the canvas as soon as acquisition starts and stop animation as soon as acquisition stops.

 .. code-block:: c++
    :caption: RateViewer.h